 Breaks

 Employees who work more than two and a half hours in a shift are entitled to a fifteen-minute break.
 Employees who work more than four and a half hours in a shift are entitled to an additional half-hour meal break.
-Employees who work more than six and a half hours are entitled to an additional fifteen-minute break
+Employees who work more than six and a half hours are entitled to an additional fifteen-minute break.

-All breaks will be scheduled to assure sufficient coverage in the library
+All breaks will be scheduled to assure sufficient coverage in the library.

 Absences or Lateness

 a.
-Employees should notify the library director of absence or lateness as soon as possible
+Employees should notify the library director of absence or lateness as soon as possible.

 Staff Meetings

-Staff Meetings will be held regularly and employees will be informed if attendance at a meeting is expected
+Staff Meetings will be held regularly and employees will be informed if attendance at a meeting is expected.

-If staff meetings are held outside an employee’s regularly scheduled workday, full-time employees will be given compensatory time off and part-time employees will be paid for the time of the meeting
+If staff meetings are held outside an employee’s regularly scheduled workday, full-time employees will be given compensatory time off and part-time employees will be paid for the time of the meeting.

 BENEFITS